Trooditissa – Prodromos – Trooditissa

 From the roundabout there is a narrow cobbled street leading downhill behind the mini market with a yellow pillar box on the left hand side.

-Take this street to reach an asphalt road.
-Cross the road and carry straight on, passing a house with green shutters on your right.
-This is a concrete and cobblestone road heading steeply downhill.
+Take this street to swiftly reach an asphalt road at the bottom, Cross this road and carry straight on, passing a house with green shutters on your right.
+This is now a concrete and cobblestone road heading steeply downhill.

-Follow it straight on as it leaves the village, passing water tanks with goldfish swimming in them and through vineyards and orchards.
+Follow this road as it curves around and leaves the village, passing water tanks with goldfish swimming in them and through verdant vineyards and orchards.
+Depending on the time of year when you walk this route the path is overhung with cherries, apples, almonds, grapes and much more!
 Ignore all of the tracks going off to the right or left.
 Most of them are very obviously not the main track so you shouldn’t lose your way here.
 After 20 minutes you will reach a fork in the road with a small hut directly in front of you.
-(3 hours 40 minutes)
+(3 hours 30 minutes)

-You now need to turn right onto the quiet asphalt road and walk along it for about 10 minutes.
+On arriving at the camp site you now need to turn right (i.e. away from Prodromos and towards Platres) onto the quiet asphalt road and walk along it for about 10 minutes.
 Pass a sign indicating Platanos Kalogyrou on the left of the road.

 Follow this, heading gradually downhill, until it rejoins the path you took when you left the monastery this morning.
-(5 hours 15 minutes).
+(5 hours 5 minutes).
 This is the point where the green hiking signs are – as in the photo above at the 20 minutes point.
 Turn left here and climb back to the monastery.
-Just before you reach Trooditissa you will see a huge sign saying that the road is closed.
-Ignore this – it means closed to vehicles.

 October 2016: Blackbird, Chaffinch, Chukar, Coal Tit, Great Tit, Grey Wagtail, Hooded Crow, House Sparrow, Jay, Magpie, Pied Wagtail, Robin, Serin, Willow Warbler, Wood Pigeon